ranvis/php-ext-cbor/README.md

 ### tag(256): stringref-namespace, tag(25): stringref

-\* This tag is not in the RFC but registerd in the CBOR Tags registry.
+\* This tag is not in the RFC but registered in the CBOR Tags registry.

 Option:
 - `'string_ref'`: